kaiko-ai/eva/docs/user-guide/advanced/large_model_inference.md

 - Batched generation with configurable sampling parameters

 The `eva.language` and `eva.multimodal` modules have a separate `VllmModel` wrapper implementation, so for LLMs please use `eva.language.models.wrappers.VllmModel` and for VLM evaluation you can use `eva.multimodal.models.wrappers.VllmModel`.
-Note that `language` adnd `multimodal` models have separate model registries, so make sure to register your vLLM model in the correct registry.
+Note that `language` and `multimodal` models have separate model registries, so make sure to register your vLLM model in the correct registry.

 ## vLLM Settings